nathan-gs/nathan-gs.github.com/_posts/2022-12-31-single-page-website-changing-url-hash-based-on-position-in-page.md

     }, ioOptions);

     headings.forEach(ha => {
-        observer.observe(ha);
+        observer.observe(ha.parentElement);
     });
 });
 {% endraw %}
 {% endhighlight %}

 This code listens for the `load` event on the window object, which is fired when the whole page has finished loading.
-When the event is fired, the code selects all the `a[name]` elements that are children of h2 elements that are children of section elements on the page.
+When the event is fired, the code selects all the `a[name]` elements that are immediate children of section elements.
 These `a[name]` elements will be used as the anchor links for our smooth scrolling.

 Next, the code creates an `options` object with a `threshold` property, which specifies the percentage of the element's size that must be in view before the `IntersectionObserver` callback is triggered.
 In this case, the callback will be triggered when the element is at least 75% in view.